 Model Artifacts#

 An essential piece of artifact management and versioning is storing a model version.
-This allows the users to experiment with different models and compare their performance, without having to worry about losing their previous results.
+This allows you to experiment with different models and compare their performance, without having to worry about losing their previous results.

 The simplest way to store a model named my_model is with the following code: